COVID-19: What you should do when you get a call from 1921

 The service is implemented in 11 regional languages similar to the mobile application.
 The input provided by the citizen will be made part of Aarogya Setu database and information is processed to send alerts to the citizen on the action to be taken to ensure their safety.

 Aarogya Setu Mobile App is developed by the Ministry of Electronics and IT.
 It enables people to assess themselves the risk of their catching the Corona Virus infection.
 It will calculate this based on their interaction with others, using cutting edge Bluetooth technology, algorithms and artificial intelligence.
 All the citizens are urged to download the mobile application.
-This is designed to keep a user informed, in case she/he cross paths with someone who has tested positive.
+This is designed to keep a user informed, in case she/he crosses paths with someone who has tested positive.

 Get Aarogya Setu from Google, Apple App Store: Pak collecting data via fake links